kenpu/presently/README.md

 To do
 -----

+- Styling, header and footer
-- Mathjax
+- Presentation
-- Undo/redo
+- More layouts
-- Move boxes around with cut/paste
+- Drag & Drop box movements